THE UNIVERSITY OF OKLAHOMA

 Staff Week Committee: Chair Paige Smith reported by email that they went over items needed from facilities management (with Syndy and Sue-Ann) at each event.
 They voted on giveaway items for Wednesday and chose hot and cold compresses that will be red with white writing on them and a hand sanitizer that will be red as well.
 Thursday they chose burgundy bags with a white staff week logo.
 Friday item was not chosen yet, still tbd via email this week.
 The One U store will have the hopper stored there for the week of staff week.

 REPORTS OF SPECIAL (AD HOC) COMMITTEES

-Health Insurance Working Committee: Sue Anna Miller reported that they had not met since the last report.
+Health Insurance Working Committee: By email Sue Anna Miller reported that they have not met.

 Staff Senate Foundation account report

 Minutes of Employment Benefits Committee meeting for November 2014